Levy noise-induced self-induced stochastic resonance in a memristive neuron: Numerical results and discussion

 In the L\'{e}vy cases, mean exit times in Eq.~\eqref{eq:sol1} depend on the location of the minima $v_{l}$ and $v_r$ and hence, also on band widths of the wells (i.e., the distances from the minima $v=v_{l}$ and $v=v_r$ of the wells to the saddle point $v=v_m=0.0$; see Fig.~\ref{fig:3} which shows a reduction in the distance between the short vertical bars all located at these minima, and the point $v=0$, as $k_1$ increases).
 The shorter these band widths are (i.e., the closer $v_l$ and $v_r$ are to $v_m=0.0$), the shorter the mean exit times given in Eq.~\eqref{eq:sol1}.
 Thus, weak noise intensities can more easily provoke frequent jumps (spikes) from one potential well to another.
 When this frequent spiking is combined with the scaling limits in Eq.~\eqref{eq:L2}, the degree of SISR gets higher.

-However, when the L\'{e}vy noise becomes impulsive (i.e., as $\alpha \to 0$, with a variance that tends to infinity, see Fig.~\ref{fig:1} and also~\cite{Imkeller06}), the anomalous (and sometimes instantaneous) long jumps of trajectories becomes significant.
-In this case, the band widths which are controlled by magnetic gain parameter $k_1$ do not longer affect the mean exit times.
-Hence, as $\alpha \to 0$, the variation in the magnetic gain parameters should not have any significant effects on the \textit{high} degree of SISR as long as Eq.~\eqref{eq:L2} is satisfied.
+However, when the L\'{e}vy noise becomes impulsive (i.e., as $\alpha \to 0$, with a variance that tends to infinity, see Fig.~\ref{fig:1} and also~\cite{Imkeller06}), the anomalous instantaneous long jumps of trajectories becomes significant.
+In this case, the band widths which are controlled by magnetic gain parameter $k_1$ do not longer have significant effects on the mean exit times.
+Thus, as $\alpha \to 0$, the variation in the magnetic gain parameters should also not have too much effects on the \textit{high} degree of SISR as long as Eq.~\eqref{eq:L2} is satisfied.
 This is what we observe in Fig.~\ref{fig:7}\textbf{(c)} with $\alpha=0.1$ and $\beta=1.0$.

-Nevertheless, this inability to affect the degree of SISR when $\alpha \to 0$ depends also on the skewness of the L\'{e}vy noise.
-If the noise is left-skewed (as e.g., in Fig.~\ref{fig:7}\textbf{(a)} with $\beta<0$), then left potential well (i.e., the left stable branch of the cubic nullcline on which the unique stable fixed point is located) is favoured compared to the right well (i.e., the right stable branch which has no fixed point).
+Nevertheless, this inability to significantly change the degree of SISR when {$\alpha\in(0.0,1.0]$}, depends also on the skewness of the L\'{e}vy noise.
+If the noise is left-skewed (as e.g., in Fig.~\ref{fig:7}\textbf{(a)} {with, in particular $\beta=-1.0$)}, then the left potential well (i.e., the left stable branch of the cubic nullcline on which the unique stable fixed point is located) is favoured compared to the right well (i.e., the right stable branch).
 This results into trajectories staying a bit longer in this left well, provoking these intermittent intervals of sub-threshold spiking which destroys the regularity of the ISIs.
 In this left-skewed case, the magnetic gain parameters have significant effect on the degree of SISR as we saw in Fig.~\ref{fig:7}\textbf{(a)}.